hailin-du/Path-to-Data-Science/Chapter 6 Notes.md

 >     You ordered a thick-crust pizza with the following toppings:
 >        mushrooms
 >        extra cheese
-* When we need a a dictionray that contains key with multiple values, we can can use lists
+* When we need to create a dictionary that contains key with multiple values, we can use lists
 * For example, each key has multiple values
-* When we go over the dictionary, each person associate with a list that contains multiple values
+* When we go over the dictionary, each person associated with a list that contains multiple values
 ```python
 favorite_languages = {
     'jen':['python','ruby'],